westonclark/fader-keys-source/README.md

 # Fader Keys

 Control your DAW faders using your QWERTY keyboard.
-Fader Keys provides an intuitive way to adjust multiple faders while keeping one hand free for other tasks.
+Fader Keys provides an intuitive way to adjust multiple faders without an external bank of faders.

 ## Features